Blog

 More coast

 I got into a familiar pattern of climbing and chasing certification centres as the day passed by.
 I was caught up in some heavy rain near 1600h and ended up taking shelter underneath a bus stop for roughly an hour until the storm passed.
-Continuing on, the path was no longer exclusively for bicycles but mainly narrow coastal roads that I'd to share with the speeding cars.
+Continuing on, the path was no longer exclusively for bicycles but mainly narrow coastal roads that I had to share with the speeding cars.
 The actual quality of the pavement was also significantly worse than other areas I'd ridden through, but I attributed that to being exposed to the coastal environment.
 I was forced to navigate through a few more ugly and pollution riddled manufacturing towns until I got rained upon once again.

 Not wanting to have to deal with the elements, I stopped at the next accommodation I found.
 A small hotel run by an elderly couple, and the husband peppered me with questions in broken English, obviously very inquisitive of what I was doing out there with my bike.
 After a quick shower and putting my wet clothes out to dry, I passed out in a comfy bed.

-Waking in the morning I figured I'd two days left of riding until I reached the end of the eastern cycle path.
+Waking in the morning I figured I had two days left of riding until I reached the end of the eastern cycle path.
 As I left the hotel the owner's husband offered me water bottles and candy bars which I gratefully accepted.
 The weather, unlike yesterday evening, was gorgeous with the sun already strongly shining in a nearly cloudless sky.
 Within half an hour of biking I already hit a checkpoint along an empty beach.
 A Korean cyclist caught up to me I as sat down and ate some breakfast.
 He didn't speak any English but he offered a lollipop, which I politely refused.
 He was riding a fully loaded Surly LHT.

 Self portrait underneath a heart structure